What is Attempted Burglary?

 Posted by Ronald D. HeddingSep 24, 2019

-So, once you break that plain, that's the breaking part, and that shows that you were trying to get into the house to steal something inside, which is a felony, and you're looking at a full-fledged burglary.
+So, once you break that plane, that's the breaking part, and it shows that you were trying to get into the house to steal something inside, which is a felony.
+You're looking at a full-fledged burglary.

 Attempted Burglary in California